eiberham/carb-manager/README.md

 ## Assignment Requirements:

+### Data

+- Retrieve the recipe JSON data via HTTP from https://60c10ba2b8d367001755666e.mockapi.io/recipe/1
+- Transform the data if required
+- Use that data to render the `<PremiumRecipeCard>` component

 ### UI

 - Translate the design as closely as possible to custom CSS.
 We've also provided hover styles for you to replicate.